2006 Focus New Car Test Drive

-Four body styles are offered: the ZX3, a three-door hatchback; the ZX4, a four-door sedan; the ZX5, a five-door hatchback; and the ZXW, a wagon.
+The 2006 Ford Focus comes in four body styles: the ZX3, a three-door hatchback; the ZX4, a four-door sedan; the ZX5, a five-door hatchback; and the ZXW, a wagon.

 Three engines are offered.
-All models but the ZX4 ST come with either the 130- or 136-horsepower 2.0-liter four-cylinder.
-They are paired with the five-speed manual transmission, standard on some versions, or a four-speed automatic.
-The ZX4 ST comes with a 151-horsepower, 2.3-liter four-cylinder offered only with a five-speed manual.
+All models but the ZX4 ST come with a 2.0-liter four-cylinder engine.
+They are paired with a five-speed manual transmission or four-speed automatic.
+The ZX4 ST comes with a 151-horsepower 2.3-liter four-cylinder and five-speed manual.

-The high-performance ZX4 ST ($17,705) includes: a sport-tuned exhaust; the ST suspension with unique 16-inch alloy wheels; four-wheel disc brakes with traction control; decklid spoiler and lower body moldings; chrome-tipped exhaust; body-color, heated outside mirrors; leather-wrapped steering wheel and shift knob with contrast stitching; and sporty interior fabrics and instrument panel different from the other versions.
-(The SVT performance version has been eliminated from the line.)
+The high-performance ZX4 ST ($18,220) includes a sport-tuned exhaust; the ST suspension with unique 16-inch alloy wheels; four-wheel disc brakes with traction control; decklid spoiler and lower body moldings; chrome-tipped exhaust; body-color, heated outside mirrors; leather-wrapped steering wheel and shift knob with contrast stitching; and sporty interior fabrics and instrument panel different from the other versions.

 - Fastest-depreciating cars in the United States